ohjho/toiplusmoi/_posts/2017-12-11-here-and-now.md

 image: post_kim_wedding.jpg
 ---

 They are united by a sense of adventure and a love for traveling.
-Together they've travelled to over 30 destinations around the world, and ate some really tasty food along the way.
+Together they've been to over 30 destinations around the world, and found that the place they felt most like home is in each other's arms &hearts;

 Aside from being an amazing teacher, Véro loves to hike the local mountains and take pictures.
 John practices Yoga, competes in Crossfit, and runs corporate wellness workshops.